davidmgreaves/MazeMaker/README.md

 by Jamis Buck.
 He is super knowledgeable on the subject, and does a far better job of explaining the algorithms (and in great detail) than I do.
 He loves mazes so much he took his fascination with maze algorithms as far as writing a book dedicated to the subject-
 [Mazes For Programmers](http://www.mazesforprogrammers.com/) which can be purchased on Amazon.
-He also has an interactive intro to the topic of maze algorithms [here](http://jamisbuck.org/presentations/rubyconf2011/#title-page).
+He also has an interactive intro to the topic of maze algorithms that is quite interesting [here](http://jamisbuck.org/presentations/rubyconf2011/#title-page).